Health Education Job Analysis Projects

-The National Commission for Health Education Credentialing, Inc., (NCHEC) and the Society for Public Health Education (SOPHE) are once again co-sponsoring the next health education specialist practice analysis.
-This study, to be known as Health Education Specialist Practice Analysis II (HESPA II) is to re-verify the entry- and advanced-level Responsibilities, Competencies and Sub-competencies that undergird the professional preparation and development of all health education specialists, as well as provide the basis for the health education profession’s certification system.
+The National Commission for Health Education Credentialing, Inc., (NCHEC) and the Society for Public Health Education (SOPHE) co-sponsored the most recent health education specialist practice analysis.
+This study, known as Health Education Specialist Practice Analysis II (HESPA II 2020) was completed to re-verify the entry- and advanced-level Responsibilities, Competencies and Sub-competencies that undergird the professional preparation and development of all health education specialists, as well as to provide the basis for the health education profession’s certification system.

-Currently, project oversight is being provided by a 17-member volunteer Task Analysis Panel, which is chaired by Randy Cottrell, D.Ed., MCHES®, and co-chaired by Adam Knowlden, MBA, PhD, CHES®.
-The project will encompass an in-depth analysis of the contemporary and future competencies needed by health education specialists over the summer of 2018.
-The panel also will draft a detailed content outline of the major areas of Responsibility, Competencies and Sub-competencies, and the associated knowledge.
-It is anticipated that the profession-wide survey created by the panel and contracted through Castle Worldwide, Inc., will be launched in early fall of this year.
-All practicing health education specialists are strongly encouraged to participate in the study.
+HESPA II 2020 oversight was provided by a 17-member volunteer Task Analysis Panel, chaired by Randy Cottrell, D.Ed., MCHES®, and co-chaired by Adam Knowlden, MBA, PhD, CHES®.
+The project encompassed an in-depth analysis of the contemporary and future competencies needed by health education specialists over the next five years.
+The panel drafted a detailed content outline of the major areas of Responsibility, Competencies and Sub-competencies, and the associated knowledge as well as recommendations regarding the use of these Competencies for all health education specialists and for further advancing the health education profession.